lmapii/practical-zephyr/04_practice/readme.md

 ## Warm up

-If you've been following along, you should know the drill by now: Let's create a new freestanding application with the files listed below:
+If you've been following along, you know the drill by now: Let's create a new freestanding application with the files listed below:

 ```bash
 $ tree --charset=utf-8 --dirsfirst